wjglerum/quarkus-ai-agent-workshop/step-06-guardrails/README.md

-# Step 5 - Guardrails
+# Step 6 - Guardrails

-Guardrails are a set of rules that are applied to your large language mode.
-It can set a set of rules for the input and output of your model.
+Guardrails are a set of rules that are applied to your large language model.
+It can define a set of rules for the input and output of your model.
-For the full docs checkout the [documentation](https://docs.quarkiverse.io/quarkus-langchain4j/dev/guardrails.html).
+For the full docs check out the [documentation](https://docs.quarkiverse.io/quarkus-langchain4j/dev/guardrails.html).

 ![guardrails](https://docs.quarkiverse.io/quarkus-langchain4j/dev/_images/guardrails.png)
 https://docs.quarkiverse.io/quarkus-langchain4j/dev/guardrails.html